placeforyiming/placeforyiming.github.io/_pages/cv.md

 Publications
 ======
-  * Distance Transform Neural Network for LiDAR Depth Completion. (under review by IEEE Trans.
-Neural Network and Learning Systems) Zhao, Yiming, Zhang, Ziming and Huang, Xinming
+  * Distance Transform Neural Network for LiDAR Depth Completion. (under review for IEEE Trans.
+Neural Network and Learning Systems) Zhao, Yiming, Mahdi Elhousini, Ziming Zhang, and Xinming Huang.
   * Deep Lucas-Kanade Homography for Multimodal Image Alignment. (accepted by CVPR21) Zhao, Yiming, Xinming Huang, and Ziming Zhang.
   * A Surface Geometry Model for LiDAR Depth Completion. (published on IEEE Robotics and Automation Letter) Zhao, Yiming, Lin Bai, Ziming Zhang, and Xinming Huang.
   * A CNN Accelerator on FPGA Using Depthwise Separable Convolution. (published on IEEE Trans. on Circuits and Systems II) Bai.
 Lin, Zhao.
 Yiming and Huang, Xinming